leogenot/Boid_Flocking_Animation-main/README.md

 # Boid_Flocking_Animation
-Simulating flock of birds using p5.js
+Simulating flock of boids using p5.js with obstacles